-Wherever work vehicles, such as scaffolding trucks, come into close proximity with people, safety must be considered.
-Inadequate safety procedures, practices, and operations by companies and drivers can cause fatalities and injuries of the driver, site personnel, and members of the public.
+Often vehicles such as scaffolding trucks, come into close proximity to the general public, therefore, safety must be considered.
+Inadequate safety procedures, practices, and operations by companies and drivers can cause fatalities and injuries.
+This can impact the driver, site personnel, and members of the public.
 The consequences and liability of such accidents are significant.

-Recognising scaffolding truck safety is of paramount importance, it is time to discover how you can ensure your business and drivers safely use your scaffolding trucks to reduce injury risks.
+Struck-by-moving vehicles accounted for 23 fatal injuries to workers in 2021/22, representing 19% of the total number of deaths over the year.
+Recognising scaffolding truck safety is of paramount importance.
+Here we will look at how you can ensure your business and drivers safely use your scaffolding trucks to reduce injury risks.

 Correct Use Of The Scaffold Lorry

-Scaffolding safety begins with the same preventative measures of owning and using any other type of truck.
+Scaffolding safety begins with the same preventative measures as owning and using any other type of truck.
 As a business and scaffolding lorry owner, you should:

-- Ensure daily driver vehicle checks (walk-around checking) are conducted every day and that your drivers are trained in how to perform these
+- Ensure daily driver vehicle checks are conducted every day and that your drivers are trained in how to perform these

-- Check your team’s drivers licences to ensure they do not have any points or a driving ban
+- Check your team’s driving licences to ensure they do not have any points or a driving ban

-- Check that driver hours do not infringe the regulations within either UK domestic or EU rules may apply
+- Check that driver hours do not infringe on the regulations

 - Consider if it is safe to call your drivers while they are driving